Alpha Magnetic Spectrometer: Results

 On September 18, 2014, new results with almost twice as much data were presented in a talk at CERN and published in Physical Review Letters.
 A new measurement of positron fraction up to 500 GeV was reported, showing that positron fraction peaks at a maximum of about 16% of total electron+positron events, around an energy of 275 ± 32 GeV.
 At higher energies, up to 500 GeV, the ratio of positrons to electrons begins to fall again.

-AMS presented for 3 days at CERN in April 2015, covering new data on 300 million proton events and helium flux.
+The AMS team presented for 3 days at CERN in April 2015, covering new data on 300 million proton events and helium flux.
 It revealed in December 2016 that it had discovered a few signals consistent with antihelium nuclei amidst several billion helium nuclei.
-The result remains to be verified, and the team is currently trying to rule out contamination.
+The result remains to be verified, and the team is currently trying to rule out possible contamination.

 A study from 2019, using data from NASA's Fermi Gamma-ray Space Telescope discovered a halo around the nearby pulsar Geminga.
 The accelerated electrons and positrons collide with nearby starlight.
-The collision boosts the light up to much higher energies.
+The collision boosts the light to much higher energies.
 Geminga alone could be responsible for as much as 20% of the high-energy positrons seen by the AMS-02 experiment.
 The AMS-02 on the ISS has, as of 2021, recorded eight events that seem to indicate the detection of antihelium-3.

-As of 2023, the AMS-02 has collected more than 215 billion cosmic ray events.
+Over a twelve-year period aboard the ISS, the AMS has accumulated a dataset of more than 230 billion cosmic rays, spanning energies reaching multi-TeV levels.
+The precise measurements obtained by the magnetic spectrometer enable data presentation with an accuracy approaching ~1%.
+Particularly significant is the high-energy data regarding elementary particles such as electrons, positrons, protons, and antiprotons, which presents challenges to theoretical frameworks.
+Additionally, observations of nuclei and isotopes reveal energy dependencies that deviate from theoretical predictions.
+In a presentation at the 2024 APS April meeting, the AMS collaboration argued that the dataset they have collected necessitates a reevaluation of existing models of the cosmos.